 The allowance for uncollectible accounts is estimated using our historical write-off experience applied to the receivable balances for students who are no longer attending school due to graduation or withdrawal or who are in school and have receivable balances in excess of financial aid available to them.
-We write off receivable balances against the allowance for uncollectible accounts at the time we transfer the balance to a third party collection agency.
+We write off receivable balances against the allowance for uncollectible accounts at the time we transfer the balance to a third-party collection agency.

-The following table summarizes the activity for our allowance for uncollectible accounts for the years ended September 30, 2021, 2020 and 2019:
+The following table summarizes the activity for our allowance for uncollectible accounts for the years ended September 30, 2022, 2021 and 2020:

-.
-Year Ended September 30, 2021 2020 2019 Balance at beginning of period \$ 1,793 \$ 1,097 \$ 999 Additions to bad debt expense 1,718 1,767 1,166 Write-offs of uncollectible accounts (724) (1,071) (1,068) Balance at end of period \$ 2,787 \$ 1,793 \$ 1,097 •
+Year Ended September 30, 2022 2021 2020 Balance at beginning of period \$ 2,787 \$ 1,793 \$ 1,097 Additions due to opening balance of MIAT acquisition 1,682 Additions to bad debt expense 2,510 1,718 1,767 Write-offs of uncollectible accounts (1,345) (724) (1,071) Balance at end of period \$ 5,634 \$ 2,787 \$ 1,793

-Note 6 - Investments
+Note 7 - Investments

-In February 2020, we raised approximately \$49.5 million in net proceeds from an underwritten public offering of shares of our common stock.
-See Note 16 "Shareholders' Equity" for further details on the equity offering.
-We invested a portion of the proceeds from the equity offering in held-to-maturity securities, which primarily consist of corporate bonds from large cap industrial and selected financial companies with a minimum credit rating of A. We have the ability and intention to hold these investments until maturity and therefore have classified these investments as held-to-maturity and recorded them at amortized cost.
+In July 2022, we invested a portion of our cash and cash equivalents in short-term investments which primarily consist of corporate and municipal bonds with a minimum credit rating of A. We have the ability and intention to hold these investments until maturity and therefore have classified these investments as held-to-maturity and recorded them at amortized cost and presented them in "Held-to-maturity investments" on our consolidated balance sheet as of September 30, 2022.